 All businesses, big and small, start with an idea.
 But it’s only when that idea is put down on paper and formulated into a business plan that it gets a chance to become a reality.

-At IdeaBuddy, we’re all about helping you get there, so we’ve put together a quick guide where we’ll walk you through writing a one-page business plan for your business.
+We’ve put together a quick guide where we’ll walk you through writing a one-page business plan for your business.

 In this article, you will learn: